Chamar: Oceania

+United Kingdom

+Chamar community from Punjab started immigrating from Punjab to Britain in 1950, and according to a book named 'Sikhs in Britain: An Annotated Bibliography' published in 1987, the population of the Ravidassia community in the West Midlands was around 30,000 during that period.
+As of 2021, it is estimated that the Ravidasia population in Britain is around 70,000.

 Occupations

-Chamars who have adopted the weaving profession and abandoned tanning and leathercraft, identify themselves as Julaha Chamar.
-R. K. Pruthi suggests this is in the hope that they might in future be considered as Julaha by other communities.
-They believe that leatherwork is "degrading" when compared to weaving.
+Chamars transitioning from tanning and leathercraft to the weaving profession adopt the identity of Julaha Chamar, aspiring to be acknowledged as Julahas by other communities.
+According to R. K. Pruthi, this change reflects a desire to distance themselves from the perceived degradation associated with leatherwork.

 Chamar Regiment

 The 1st Chamar Regiment was an infantry regiment formed by the British during World War II.
 Officially, it was created on 1 March 1943, as the 27th Battalion 2nd Punjab Regiment.
 It was converted to the 1st Battalion and later disbanded shortly after World War II ended.
 The Regiment, with one year of service, received three Military Crosses and three Military Medals It fought in the Battle of Kohima.
 In 2011, several politicians demanded that it be revived.